English Americans: Number of English Americans

-The original 17th century settlers were overwhelmingly English.
+The largest migration from the British Isles occurred in the 18th century, and consisted of around 250,000 settlers of mainly Northern English and Scottish origin.
 From the time of the first permanent English presence in the New World until the 1900s, these migrants and their descendants outnumbered all others firmly establishing the English cultural pattern as predominant for the American version.